AndreiUlmeyda/oil/README.md

             ...
         }

-This makes it so you can hit Ctrl+Space a bunch of times andh select a number of bookmarks quickly and, additionally, use the left and right arrows to scroll to the left and right.
+This makes it so you can hit Ctrl+Space a bunch of times and select a number of bookmarks quickly and, additionally, use the left and right arrows to scroll to the left and right.
 Note: Selections persist through changes in the search term.

 ## a bit more streamlined usage
 **Set up an alias** for your shell.
 Refer to your shell's manual on how to do that.
 If you do not know off of the top of your cat which one you are using, try entering `ps -p $$` into your terminal and hit enter.
 The end of the second line, for instance "zsh" or "csh", should tell you what term to throw in the general direction of google to get you on track.